Blood safety and availability

 An adequate and reliable supply of safe blood can be assured by a stable base of regular, voluntary, unpaid blood donors.
 These donors are also the safest group of donors as the prevalence of bloodborne infections is lowest among this group.
-World Health Assembly resolution (WHA63.12) urges all Member States to develop national blood systems based on voluntary non-remunerated blood donation1 and work towards the goal of self-sufficiency.
+World Health Assembly resolution (WHA63.12) urges all Member States to develop national blood systems based on voluntary unpaid donation and work towards the goal of self-sufficiency.

 Data reported to WHO shows significant increases of voluntary unpaid blood donations in low- and middle-income countries:

-- An increase of 7.70 million blood donations from voluntary unpaid donors from 2004 to 2011 has been reported by 156 countries.
-The highest increase of voluntary unpaid blood donations was observed in the South-East Asia (65%) and African (48%) Regions.
+- An increase of 8.6 million blood donations from voluntary unpaid donors from 2004 to 2012 has been reported by 162 countries.
+The highest increase of voluntary unpaid blood donations is in the South-East Asia (78%) and African (51%) Regions.
 The maximum increase in absolute numbers was reported in the Western Pacific Region.

-- 71 countries collect more than 90% of their blood supply from voluntary unpaid blood donations (38 high-income countries, 26 middle-income countries and 9 low-income countries).
+- 73 countries collect more than 90% of their blood supply from voluntary unpaid blood donations (38 high-income countries, 26 middle-income countries and 9 low-income countries).
 This includes 60 countries with 100% (or more than 99%) of their blood supply from voluntary unpaid blood donors.

-- In 73 countries, more than 50% of the blood supply is still dependent on family/replacement and paid blood donors (8 are high-income countries, 45 are middle-income countries and 20 are low-income countries).
+- In 72 countries, more than 50% of the blood supply is still dependent on family/replacement and paid blood donors (8 high-income countries, 48 middle-income countries and 16 low-income countries).

-WHO recommends that all blood donations should be screened for infection prior to use.
+WHO recommends that all blood donations should be screened for infections prior to use.
 Screening should be mandatory for HIV, hepatitis B, hepatitis C and syphilis.
 Blood screening should be performed according to the quality system requirements.

-- 25 countries are not able to screen all donated blood for one or more of the above infections.
+- 25 countries are not able to screen all donated blood for 1 or more of the above infections.